neginraoof/CustomOperators/README.md

 To be able to use this custom ONNX operator for inferencing, we add our custom operator to an inference engine.
 If you are using existing ONNX ops only, you do not need to go through this last step.

+<a name="step3"></a>
 # Implement the Operator in ONNX Runtime #

 The last step is to implement this op in ONNX Runtime, and build it.
-We show how to do this using their custom operator C API's [APIs are experimental for now.]
+We show how to do this using the custom operator C API's [APIs are experimental for now.]
-First, you need to create a custim domain of type ```Ort::CustomOpDomain```.
+First, you need to create a custom domain of type ```Ort::CustomOpDomain```.
 This domain name is the same name provided in the symbolic method (step 2) when exporting the model [with the prefix ```org.pytorch.```. need to fix this.]
 ```cpp
 Ort::CustomOpDomain custom_op_domain("org.pytorch.mydomain");
 ```